atomone-hub/atomone/UPGRADING.md

 ## On-chain governance proposal attains consensus

-Once a software upgrade governance proposal is submitted to the Cosmos Hub, both a reference to this proposal and an `UPGRADE_HEIGHT` are added to the [release notes][v2].
+Once a software upgrade governance proposal is submitted to the AtomOne chain, both a reference to this proposal and an `UPGRADE_HEIGHT` are added to the [release notes][v2].
 If and when this proposal reaches consensus, the upgrade height will be used to